nekernel-org/nekernel/dev/INST/ReadMe.txt

+ReadMe: INST

-This installs ZKA onto a EPM compliant drive.
+This file installs ZKA OS into an HDD.
+It can do both EPM and GPT partitions.